San Antonio Community Outreach

-- In the spring of 2011, our latest Citizens’ Academy brought together 26 community leaders to learn about the FBI’s mission, policies, programs, and procedures through presentations and hands-on exercises designed to demystify our work and create new contacts and channels for working together and sharing information.
-Our next Citizens’ Academy is being planned for the spring of 2012.
-To nominate an individual for an upcoming session, contact Community Outreach Specialist Sandra Mae Garcia at (210) 650-6486 or at email@example.com.
+- Our Citizens’ Academy brings together community leaders to learn about the FBI’s mission, policies, programs, and procedures through presentations and hands-on exercises designed to demystify our work and create new contacts and channels for working together and sharing information.
+To nominate an individual for an upcoming session, contact Community Outreach Specialist Sandra Mae Garcia at (210) 650-6486 or at firstname.lastname@example.org.

 - We participate annually in an FBI Financial Institution Crime Day, which is attended by more than 125 representatives from the banking and law enforcement communities.
 This seminar provides an annual forum to promote cooperation and to share updates on fraud prevention.

 - During the school year, professional support employees and agents volunteer as speakers at local schools, participating in career days and other activities to share information about the FBI and its job opportunities and to promote staying in school.

 - We participate regularly with the Special Olympics Texas, including the annual “Bowling for Badges” event and the Law Enforcement Torch Run “Tip a Cop” event.